 Vallejo Lakes is an approximate 1,500-acre area located east of the City of Napa beyond Skyline Park on land owned by the City of Vallejo, approximately 135 acres of which are within Napa County.
-NCRPOSD has initiated discussions to purchase the project site given Vallejo has designated the land as estimated cost to develop the trail and make related improvements ranges from \$34.0 to \$49.0 million.
-Grants and private donations will be pursued to cover construction and operational costs.
-The District's role so far has been minimal.
-NCRPOSD is coordinating with Vine Trail Coalition on the route through Bothe Napa Valley State Park, and about to obtain an easement to accommodate a short section of trail on private land just south of Kennedy Park.
+NCRPOSD has initiated discussions to purchase the project site given Vallejo has designated the land as surplus.
+Acquisition of the project site would protect against private development, as well as, potentially serve as a trail extension involving Skyline Park.
+The estimated cost of the property is not known.
+This project is currently on hold, pending action by the City of Vallejo.